 About

-As an executive communication advisor she has worked with clients at LVMH, University of Cambridge, Affiliated Managers Group (AMG), Random House Books, Harvard Law School, Vanderbilt Medical School, The State of Massachusetts, Public Broadcasting Service (PBS), and many other organisations in the private and public sectors.
+As an executive communication advisor she has worked with a wide range of clients in the private and public sectors such as LVMH, University of Cambridge, Affiliated Managers Group (AMG), Random House Books, Harvard Law School, Vanderbilt Medical School, The State of Massachusetts, Public Broadcasting Service (PBS), and many other organisations.

 Rebekah is an experienced theatre director and voice & speech coach.
 She has worked as a voice and dialect coach on Broadway, in regional theatre and film and television, coaching actors such as David Harbour, Kathleen Turner, and Bill Irwin (Tony Award, best actor).
 She has taught acting, voice & speech, and Shakespeare in Performance.

-As a dramatic translator Rebekah received grants from the Fulbright Scholar Program, the Doris Duke Foundation, the Mellon Foundation’s Theatre Communication Group Global Connections, and the Radcliffe Institute at Harvard University.
+As a dramatic translator and dramaturge Rebekah received grants from the Fulbright Scholar Program, the Doris Duke Foundation, the Mellon Foundation’s Theatre Communication Group Global Connections, and the Radcliffe Institute at Harvard University.